The world is beautiful. And this can be a problem.

 The examples above are just a small fraction of questions that you need to have answered to give you a clear picture of what you are trying to achieve.

 And most importantly - who is entitled to answer such questions?

 Make sure everyone is on the same side.

 A destination’s website seems to be everyone’s business.
 It is usually owned by a local/regional/national tourism board and has many stakeholders.
 Next to the delivery team there are hotels, agents, service providers and related businesses, influencers, local communities, etc.

 And as we all know, a website can mean many things to many people.

 Each of the stakeholders may believe their goals are the most important.
-Even so, the tourism board must be able to bring focus to shared strategic directions while considering their individual interests as well.
+Even so, the tourism board must be able to bring focus to shared strategic directions while considering their interests as well.

-Aligning the stakeholders on the main solution principles and project goals is absolutely crucial for the success of the project.
+Aligning the stakeholders on the main solution principles and project goals is crucial for the success of the project.

 It is your job as a project owner to